 In September, warm water comes north resulting in tropical fish visiting Belmar, NJ and temperatures averaging 72-75F.
 In addition, divers often see crabs, sea robins, flounder, sea stars, and mussels as well as the occasional oyster toadfish, eel, and pipefish.
-This time of year, what wood remains is overgrown with many colors of sponge, anemones, and algae in red, pink, orange, green, brown, and purple.
 However, one of the biggest draws to the area is the resident seahorse population.
 (See the slideshow at the bottom of this page.
 Other divers have seen up to 10 seahorses on a single dive!)

 You're welcome to join us on Saturday and/or Sunday.
-We'll be offering dive options for both beginners and more advanced divers on both days with your choice of shore dive:
+These dives are tidal with 2 dives available on Saturday at 9:40AM & 10PM, & 1 dive available on Sunday at 10:30AM.
+We'll be offering shore dive options for both beginners and more advanced divers.

 Belmar Back Bay at Maclearie Park: This is a beginner friendly dive with a max depth of 15-20 ft.
 However, even the more advanced folks will enjoy this dive and also find plenty of to photograph with all the interesting marine life during this time of year.